AndrewAtLarge/BibUpdate/README.rst

   The -f option *disables* these substitutions.

--i IGNORE, --ignored-fields=IGNORE  A string of BibTeX_ fields to ignore when printing
+-i IGNORE, --ignored-fields=IGNORE  A string of BibTeX_ fields to ignore when writing the updated file

   By default bibupdate_ removes the following fields from each BibTeX_ entry::